-The Hamilton Adirondack Program is a place-based, semester-long learning experience that combines rigorous academic study with the skills and understanding gained through field experience in the Adirondack Park with local organizations and in wilderness contexts.
-The focus is on local, interdisciplinary environmental issues with
+Hamilton's Academic Program in the Adirondacks is a place-based, semester-long learning experience that combines rigorous academic study with the skills and understanding gained through field experience in the Adirondack Park with local organizations and in wilderness contexts.
+The focus is on local, interdisciplinary environmental issues with global implications.

-We seek to attract a broad spectrum of students who want to investigate the ecological, political, economical, and cultural issues that have shaped the complex mix of natural and human environments in the Adirondacks.
-It offers students an opportunity to learn intensively, interdisciplinary and experientially about the nature of place and place-making through stewardship and the liberal arts.
+We seek to attract a broad spectrum of students who want to investigate the ecological, geological, political, economic, and cultural issues that have shaped the complex mix of natural and human environments in the Adirondacks.
+It offers students an opportunity to learn intensively, interdisciplinarily and experientially about the nature of place and place-making through stewardship and the liberal arts.

-The program is open to juniors and seniors in their FALL semester.
+The program is open to juniors and seniors in their FALL semester (and possibly sophomores!).

 20 students per term.

 Each student will take a full load of courses (4 credit hours), taught by members of the Hamilton faculty: